chenhan420/SzerothCore/README.md

 >* Some private codes will be just obtained from contributions, but free to use all functions.

 ## Upcoming:
->* v1.3 will add some playable functions.
+>* v1.5 will fix more origin dungeons.

 ## Features:
 >* Use game APIs with C++ rather than Eluna to override your own scripts just like it in demo project [transmog] or [world_chat].

 >* More brief file structure.

->* Dynamic hot loading or freeing scrit dll with GM cmd .script load xxx / .script free xxx.
+>* Dynamic hot loading or freeing script dll with GM cmd .script load xxx / .script free xxx.
 It's a so powerful function.

 >* Use the cmd [create_new_script] to create a new scirpt project with the default configuration [RelWithDebInfo|Win32].
 Now you can build all script with cmd [build_all].